jperryhouts/abtools/README.md

 Organize audiobooks

 This script archives audiobooks to compressed ogg/opus files.
 It accepts Audible (.aax) files, as well as generic audio files (mp3, m4b, wav, etc).
-It preserves embedded chapter metadata from single files, or generates it based on file breaks.
+By default it will concatenate input files into one output.
+It preserves embedded chapter metadata from single files, or generates chapter metadata based on file breaks.

 It has the ability to de-DRM Audible books if you have your user's "activation bytes".
 I should point out here that I am not encouraging copyright infringement; this functionality